RH differential oil seal change on automatic Austin Mini gearbox

 Op 25

-Clean the disc.
+Clean the brake disc.
 Remove any traces of grease.
 Use brake cleaner and a cloth.

 Op 26

-Screw on the nut (GFK3323) and tighten it to a torque of 30 mN.
-Use a 17 mm socket and a torque wrench.
+Tighten the nut to a torque of 30 mN.
+Use the torque wrench.

 Advertisement